filegator/filegator/docs/configuration/auth.md

 ```

 ## Configuring Auth service to use database
-You can use mysql database to store your users.
+You can also mysql database to store your users.

 First, create a table ```users``` with this sql:
 ```